Limoneira (NASDAQ:LMNR) Expected to Announce Quarterly Sales of $27.64 Million

-Brokerages expect Limoneira (NASDAQ:LMNR) to announce sales of $27.64 million for the current fiscal quarter, Zacks Investment Research reports.
-Three analysts have issued estimates for Limoneira’s earnings, with the highest sales estimate coming in at $35.00 million and the lowest estimate coming in at $16.61 million.
-Limoneira reported sales of $29.77 million in the same quarter last year, which indicates a negative year over year growth rate of 7.2%.
-The firm is expected to report its next earnings report on Monday, January 10th.
+Equities research analysts expect that Limoneira (NASDAQ:LMNR) will announce sales of $27.64 million for the current quarter, according to Zacks Investment Research.
+Three analysts have made estimates for Limoneira’s earnings.
+The lowest sales estimate is $16.61 million and the highest is $35.00 million.
+Limoneira reported sales of $29.77 million during the same quarter last year, which indicates a negative year over year growth rate of 7.2%.
+The company is scheduled to report its next earnings report on Monday, January 10th.

-On average, analysts expect that Limoneira will report full-year sales of $159.81 million for the current financial year, with estimates ranging from $149.14 million to $167.40 million.
-For the next financial year, analysts forecast that the firm will post sales of $204.31 million, with estimates ranging from $192.42 million to $219.50 million.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that that provide coverage for Limoneira.
+On average, analysts expect that Limoneira will report full-year sales of $159.81 million for the current year, with estimates ranging from $149.14 million to $167.40 million.
+For the next year, analysts forecast that the firm will report sales of $204.31 million, with estimates ranging from $192.42 million to $219.50 million.
+Zacks’ sales calculations are a mean average based on a survey of analysts that cover Limoneira.

-Limoneira (NASDAQ:LMNR) last posted its quarterly earnings results on Tuesday, September 7th.
-The company reported $0.20 EPS for the quarter, beating the consensus estimate of $0.18 by $0.02.
-The business had revenue of $49.13 million during the quarter, compared to analysts’ expectations of $48.76 million.
+Limoneira (NASDAQ:LMNR) last issued its earnings results on Tuesday, September 7th.
+The company reported $0.20 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.18 by $0.02.
+The business had revenue of $49.13 million during the quarter, compared to the consensus estimate of $48.76 million.
 Limoneira had a negative return on equity of 3.09% and a negative net margin of 3.70%.
-During the same period last year, the firm earned $0.10 EPS.
+During the same period last year, the company earned $0.10 EPS.

-The business also recently declared a quarterly dividend, which was paid on Friday, October 22nd.
-Shareholders of record on Friday, October 8th were given a dividend of $0.075 per share.
-This is an increase from Limoneira’s previous quarterly dividend of $0.05.
+The company also recently announced a quarterly dividend, which was paid on Friday, October 22nd.
+Investors of record on Friday, October 8th were issued a dividend of $0.075 per share.
+This represents a $0.30 dividend on an annualized basis and a yield of 1.95%.
+This is a boost from Limoneira’s previous quarterly dividend of $0.05.
 The ex-dividend date of this dividend was Thursday, October 7th.
-This represents a $0.30 annualized dividend and a yield of 1.80%.
-Limoneira’s dividend payout ratio (DPR) is presently -78.95%.
+Limoneira’s dividend payout ratio (DPR) is -78.95%.

-In related news, Director Jose De Jesus Loza purchased 10,000 shares of the company’s stock in a transaction on Wednesday, October 6th.
-The stock was bought at an average price of $15.65 per share, with a total value of $156,500.00.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Insiders have acquired 28,016 shares of company stock valued at $431,847 in the last three months.
+In other news, Director Jose De Jesus Loza bought 5,000 shares of the stock in a transaction that occurred on Monday, September 20th.
+The stock was bought at an average cost of $15.05 per share, for a total transaction of $75,250.00.
+The purchase was disclosed in a document filed with the SEC, which is available through the SEC website.
+Insiders have purchased a total of 28,016 shares of company stock valued at $431,847 over the last 90 days.
 5.82% of the stock is currently owned by company insiders.

-Several large investors have recently made changes to their positions in the company.
-Global Alpha Capital Management Ltd. grew its position in shares of Limoneira by 0.4% in the second quarter.
-Global Alpha Capital Management Ltd. now owns 1,924,065 shares of the company’s stock valued at $33,767,000 after purchasing an additional 7,569 shares during the period.
-Vanguard Group Inc. grew its position in shares of Limoneira by 16.1% in the second quarter.
-Vanguard Group Inc. now owns 803,192 shares of the company’s stock valued at $14,096,000 after purchasing an additional 111,145 shares during the period.
-Dimensional Fund Advisors LP grew its position in shares of Limoneira by 1.3% in the second quarter.
-Dimensional Fund Advisors LP now owns 614,476 shares of the company’s stock valued at $10,784,000 after purchasing an additional 7,711 shares during the period.
-State Street Corp grew its position in shares of Limoneira by 6.3% in the second quarter.
-State Street Corp now owns 301,112 shares of the company’s stock valued at $5,285,000 after purchasing an additional 17,772 shares during the period.
-Finally, AXA S.A. grew its position in shares of Limoneira by 24.8% in the second quarter.
-AXA S.A. now owns 270,137 shares of the company’s stock valued at $4,741,000 after purchasing an additional 53,762 shares during the period.
-50.14% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Global Alpha Capital Management Ltd. boosted its stake in shares of Limoneira by 0.4% in the 2nd quarter.
+Global Alpha Capital Management Ltd. now owns 1,924,065 shares of the company’s stock valued at $33,767,000 after buying an additional 7,569 shares during the period.
+Vanguard Group Inc. boosted its stake in shares of Limoneira by 16.1% in the 2nd quarter.
+Vanguard Group Inc. now owns 803,192 shares of the company’s stock valued at $14,096,000 after buying an additional 111,145 shares during the period.
+Dimensional Fund Advisors LP boosted its stake in shares of Limoneira by 1.3% in the 2nd quarter.
+Dimensional Fund Advisors LP now owns 614,476 shares of the company’s stock valued at $10,784,000 after buying an additional 7,711 shares during the period.
+State Street Corp boosted its stake in shares of Limoneira by 6.3% in the 2nd quarter.
+State Street Corp now owns 301,112 shares of the company’s stock valued at $5,285,000 after buying an additional 17,772 shares during the period.
+Finally, AXA S.A. boosted its stake in shares of Limoneira by 24.8% in the 2nd quarter.
+AXA S.A. now owns 270,137 shares of the company’s stock valued at $4,741,000 after buying an additional 53,762 shares during the period.
+Institutional investors and hedge funds own 50.14% of the company’s stock.

 Limoneira Co is an agribusiness and real estate development company, which engages in the innovation of agricultural citrus industry in California.
 It operates through the following three divisions: Agribusiness, Rental Operations, and Real Estate Development.
 The Agribusiness division is comprised of three operating segments: fresh lemons, lemon packing and other agribusiness, which includes avocados, oranges, specialty citrus and other crops.